Simbiat/HTTP20/README.md

 # HTTP20
- A set of functions that may be universally useful for websites
+Set of functions that may be universally useful for websites